sonos/torch-to-nnef/README.md

     ):
         # here your custom logic to implement NNEF module subgraph
         # you can take inspiration from `torch_to_nnef.op.primitive`
-        # or aready written custom extractors such as
+        # or already written custom extractors such as
         # `torch_to_nnef.op.custom_extractors.LSTMExtractor`
         pass
 ```